GalDavid6/automation-testing/README.md

 ---
 ## Project structure

-- PageObjects -> hold a Class for each page on the website, helps us to get elements of each page.
+- PageObjects -> hold a Class for each page on the website, helps us to get elements from each page.
 	- CheckoutPage.py
 	- ConfirmPage.py
 	- HomePage.py